chuckwagoncomputing/interactive-pinout/README.md

 |`warning-dupe`|More than one pin that share the same `pin` field in a single mapping|

 ### Example Workflow Step

+For a real-life example, [see how rusEFI](https://github.com/rusefi/rusefi/blob/master/.github/workflows/gen-pinouts.yaml) uses interactive-pinouts in Github Actions.

 ```
 - name: Generate Pinouts